 There are some great points made about the way that hormonal contraception is sold as a "choice", but how that choice is often made well before we get anywhere near a doctor's surgery or contraception clinic.
 Women get the message from all sides that being responsible means putting aside all worries about risks or side effects and simply taking our medicine (for decades).
-Thanks to all this, it doesn't matter that natural family planning/fertility awareness is on NHS Choices, most women don't consider it, and if they do some dismissive words from a health professional will be enough to put them off.
+Thanks to all this, it doesn't matter that natural family planning/fertility awareness is on the NHS website, most women don't consider it, and if they do some dismissive words from a health professional will be enough to put them off.

 It is also suggested that hormonal contraception is too quickly prescribed as an antidote to painful periods and acne for teenagers.
 This means it becomes a part of women's lives without them thinking about their choice in any depth.
 It might also increase the risk of sexually transmitted infections.
 If you feel safe from pregnancy, you are more likely to skip using a condom - no matter how many times you are told to use them.